 Hands-On Simulation Training Key to Success

-How do you help learners move from knowledge to solid clinical skills?
+How do you help learners move from theoretical knowledge to solid clinical skills?
 One way is to incorporate hands-on simulation into your training program as they have at Nationwide Children’s Hospital in Ohio.

 We talked with Bianca Edler, BSRT, RRT, a respiratory therapist at Nationwide.
 Bianca shared her experiences using IngMar Medical’s ASL 5000™ Breathing Simulator for her training at the hospital.